apssouza22/blog/_posts/2023-03-20-Q&A-with-Alexsandro-souza.md

 **What is your proudest success as an engineering leader?**

-A successful system modernization from a monolith to a modern microservices architecture
+One project that I’m particularly proud of is a successful system modernization where we transitioned from a 20-year-old monolithic architecture to a microservices-based system.
+It was especially meaningful to me because I was the first engineer to join the team, which gave me the opportunity to take a leadership role and have a significant influence on the development process.

+Being able to drive such a transformation and work closely with the team to deliver a modern system is something I’m truly proud of.

 **Outline your thoughts on open source software development.
 What is important to get right in open source projects?
 What open source projects have you worked on?
 Have you been an open source maintainer, on which projects, and what was your role?**